Madhuram-S/LatitudeAnalysis/README.md

 ### Website Page organization

-The website must consist of 7 pages total, including:
+The website consists of 7 pages total, including:

 * A landing page containing:
   * An explanation of the project.